temporalio/proposals/ruby/phase-1.md

 Ruby SDK will use the model proposed [here](https://docs.temporal.io/docs/concepts/what-is-a-data-converter/) to facilitate conversion between SDK inputs and payloads.
-Basically there will be two extension points on the `Temporal::Configuration` object allowing to add either a DataConverter or a Codec.
+Basically there will be two extension points on the `Temporal::Configuration` object allowing to add either a Converter or a Codec.

-The main difference is that a DataConverter translates between any Ruby object and a Payload, while a Codec is a lower level construct that encodes/decodes from a Payloads protobuf to a Payloads protobuf.
+The main difference is that a Converter translates between any Ruby object and a Payload, while a Codec is a lower level construct that encodes/decodes from a Payloads protobuf to a Payloads protobuf.
 The former is intended to support specific serialisation formats, while the later is for modifying a binary that is transmitted over the wire.